 Chairman Kerry, Senator Lugar, and distinguished members of the committee, it is my privilege as the Commander of the United States Transportation Command (USTRANSCOM) to testify today on the Law of the Sea Convention.
+As the Depart-(USTRANSCOM) to testify today on the Law of the sea Convention.
 As the Department of Defense's Distribution Process Owner and Global Distribution Synchronizer, USTRANSCOM relies on unfettered global mobility, unimpeded flow of cargo by air and sea through strategic chokepoints, and unchallenged access to the world's navigational lanes by our military assets and our commercial industry partners to support our forces around the globe.
 I believe that a comprehensive, globally accepted, and stable legal basis for navigating and overflying the world's oceans is essential to support our forces worldwide and to ensure our national security.